 Under Alternatives 1 and 2, there would be short-term, minor impacts to soils from soil disturbance and long-term negligible impacts to geology and soils as a large portion of the CHFB site has been previously disturbed.
-All development projects identified in Section 4.1 and 4.2, along with the future development scenarios considered in Alternatives 1 and 2 would result in some level of local soil disturbance or soil loss from construction activities.
+All development projects identified in Section 4.1 and 4.2, along with the future development scenarios considered in Alternatives 1 and 2 could result in some level of local soil disturbance or soil loss from construction activities.
 As the Proposed Action would have negligible impacts to soils and geology, GSA activities would not contribute to cumulative adverse impacts to these resources in combination with future development projects.
-In addition, similar to the Proposed Action, any future development would be subject to the same California stormwater permitting requirements as described for Alternative 1, which would limit soil loss on site and reduce potential for cumulative adverse impacts once construction is completed.
-No cumulative adverse impacts would be anticipated to seismicity; new construction under the Proposed Action and for future development projects would be conducted in accordance with current California Building Code and would minimize the threat of loss of life and property to occupants from seismic hazards, resulting in beneficial impacts.
+In addition, similar to the Proposed Action, any future development may be subject to the same California stormwater permitting requirements as described for Alternative 1, which would limit soil loss on site and reduce potential for cumulative adverse impacts once construction under the Proposed Action and for future development projects would be anticipated to seismicity; new construction under the Proposed Action and for future development projects would be conducted in accordance with current

+California Building Code and would minimize the threat of loss of life and property to occupants from seismic hazards, resulting in beneficial impacts.